Therapy

 How I Work

-I believe therapy is about change – you, not the world, because while therapists can (and often should) intervene at different levels, we’re often most effective with the person right in front of us.
+Therapy, at its core, is about change – you, not the world, because while therapists can (and often should) intervene at different levels, we’re often most effective with the person right in front of us.
 This also means that therapy’s not about navel-gazing (e.g., asking endless “why” questions that much research suggests aren’t essential to change)…nor is it “friendship for hire”…nor is its purpose to affirm your victimhood and absolve you of having to take responsibility for your life.

-We are all complex people, with different histories, motivations, aspirations, and perspectives.
+Real change acknowledges that we are all complex people, with different histories, motivations, aspirations, and perspectives.
 As such, I don’t subscribe to or do a single model of therapy, because, to me at least, all models are simply metaphors of some deeper process of change.
 So what do I do with you in the therapy room?
 I first and foremost seek to get to know you and what makes you tick, as well as what your ideas about change and how it happens.
 Starting from that place, I can then work flexibly from among different approaches that seem like they’ll provide the best fit to your unique way of being in the world.
 I’ll encourage you to use this form to get us started in figuring out what you might respond to best.

 Important Documents